shadowofleaf96/Tadkir/README.md

 ## Contributing

 We welcome contributions from the community.
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.
-Check our [contribution guidelines](CONTRIBUTING.md) for more details.